zjian107-su/Personal-Web/README.md

       },
     },
 ```

 7. Used Strapi CMS to manage content, including projects, blogs sections and pages.
 Portfolio-API Strapi project uses port [1337 Admin](http://localhost:1337/admin).
 And it has cloudinary extenion so the image URLs are not localhost:1337 but a reference to cloudinary.

 8. The hardest part of the project is layers, such as:

    > Layout > Projects > Project.
    >
    > Projects.js component, Project.js conponent, project.js page.

 9. Overall CSS is set in `gatsby-browser.js`; Create page for blogs takes place by `gatsby-node.js`; Plugins is controlled and configured in `gatsby-config.js`

 ---

 ## Hosting & DNS

 Domain Name: danielzezhengjiang.com, www.danielzezhengjiang.com
 Domain Registrar: NameCheap(NC)
 Web Hosting and DNS: Netlify(Free)

 ## ChangeLog

 0614

 1. Finished the whole website development.
 Purchased the domain danielzezhengjiang.com from NameCheap.
 Deployed the web on Netlify.
 2. Updated content such as social links(FB, TW, GH, GH)

 0615

 1. Updated all info in the website.
 2. Netlify CLI deploy
+3. Need to be improved:

+# TODOTODO

+     1. Remove opacity change effect.
+Unnecessary
+     2. `Experience` resume section alighment issue
+     3. `Project` demo section text "justify" issue
+     4. `Project` demo section, stack alignment issue - PHP overlays with HTML
+     5. Try to remove "-" in the `Hero` section
+     6. Nav bar order - about should move to the last, the project should be the first
+     7. Reduce the blue background area in the hero-img